-Fig. 124 Accessing the Information menu
+Fig. 129 Accessing the Information menu

-i1 Current status Every operation and mode of the boiler has a related boiler status code.
+- i1 Current status Every operation and mode of the boiler has a related boiler status code.
 The boiler status code is displayed on the screen as a three figure number.
-Refer to table on page 63 or error table for information on the boiler status codes. i2 Last error This can be viewed during normal operation.
-Displays the last diagnostic code with boiler status code. i3 Maximum heating output The maximum possible heat output is displayed in kW.
-The boiler may have the maximum output reduced via Menu 3.1A i6 DHW flow rate at 40 °C temp. rise $\pm$ 15%.
-The screen displays the current DHW flow rate in litres per minute to one decimal place. i7 Supply temperature setpoint This is the temperature set point for the primary flow from the main heat exchanger.
-(This will be zero during HW demand.) i8 Ionization current The ionization current should be equal to or greater than $35 \ \mu A$ (micro Amps) when boiler is at maximum rate. i9 Flow temperature This is the actual temperature from the main heat exchanger displayed in real time.
+Refer to table on page 60 or error table for information on the boiler status codes. i2 Last error This can be viewed during normal operation.
+Displays the last diagnostic code with boiler status code. i6 DHW flow rate at 40 °C temp. rise \pm 15%.
+The screen displays the current DHW flow rate in litres per minute to one decimal place. i8 Ionization current The ionization current should be equal to or greater than 35 μ A (microAmps) when the boiler is at maximum rate. i9 Flow temperature This is the actual temperature from the main heat exchanger displayed in real time. i10 Maximum temperature This is the current temperature from the "Maximum safety sensor".
+This sensor is mounted on the front of the heat exchanger. i11 DHW flow temperature The current DHW flow temperature. i12 DHW set point The temperature selected via the Hot Water control knob on the fascia. i14 Return temperature The current temperature returned to the main heat exchanger.

-Table 28 Information menu listing
+Table 16 Information menu listing